 Doctoral students will work with their faculty mentors throughout the program, which includes active research and professional programming.
 Students will present their research at a local symposium and at regional, national, and even international conferences.

-SLU’s public health Ph.D. program entails 72 credits which are divided up into 42 credits of coursework, 18 credits of doctoral courses, and 12 credits of dissertation research.
+SLU’s public health Ph.D. program entails 72 credits which are divided into 42 credits of coursework, 18 credits of doctoral courses, and 12 credits of dissertation research.
 Applicants must hold a master’s degree in public health or a related field (those with bachelor’s degrees are not accepted).
 Students must have earned a minimum of 3.5 in graduate work and scored at least in the 50th percentile for the GRE verbal and quantitative reasoning sections.

 Average Net Price

 Emory University, a private research institution in Atlanta, Georgia, holds an unusual quality for a university of its standing: its scholars generate $689.1 million in research funding annually.
-That’s pretty impressive, considering EU is a medium-sized university, serving a little over 15,000 students each semester.
+That’s pretty impressive, considering the EU is a medium-sized university, serving a little over 15,000 students each semester.
 EU students work hard, but they still have time for fun!
 Each week the school enjoys a host of traditions from “Wonderful Wednesdays” and Dooley’s Week to “Classroom on the Quad.”
 (Check out Dooley’s Week!
 So intriguing and unique!)

 A second-year doctoral student in EU’s Ph.D. in behavioral sciences and health education wrote, “For me, the BSHE Ph.D. program merges training in advanced research techniques with a philosophical orientation rooted in social justice.
 Without the latter, behavioral scientists can be remiss.
-The program engages both the mind and the heart to encourage rigorous, ethically-sound research with real-world application.”
+The program engages both the mind and the heart to encourage rigorous, ethically sound research with real-world application.”

 This program trains students to study and propose solutions for today’s biggest public health issues.
 All Ph.D. students must participate in the Teaching Assistant Training and Teaching Opportunities (TATOO) program.
-In addition, they need to complete the Jones Program in Ethics that provides students with ethics training for their research and future careers.
+In addition, they need to complete the Jones Program in Ethics which provides students with ethics training for their research and future careers.

 The dissertation project, to be completed during the last two years of the program, should make an original contribution to the field or a unique, new interpretation of existing studies.
-Applicants need a master’s degree in a related field and scores within the 70th percentile or higher for the verbal and quantitative reasoning sections and a 4 or 5 for the analytical writing.
+Applicants need a master’s degree in a related field and scores within the 70th percentile or higher for the verbal and quantitative reasoning sections and a 4 or 5 for analytical writing.